The requirements for BS Accounting degrees changed in fall 2015.

 ACCT 461 satisfies the Mason Core Writing Intensive requirement.
 BUS 498 satisfies the Mason Core Synthesis requirement.

-Students declaring a second major in accounting must complete the 18 required courses for the major in addition to ACCT 330.
+Students declaring a second major in accounting must complete the 18 required credits for the major in addition to ACCT 330.
 Students must complete ACCT 330, ACCT 311, ACCT 331, ACCT 332, ACCT 351, ACCT 361 and ACCT 461.